 While this may represent the earliest migration, it was not the only one.
 Once the first humans made it over, it appears that multiple migrations took place over the next several millennia, not only across the ice-free corridor, but also along the coast by boat.
-Evidence is still sparse and often conflicting however, so theories of the "first Americans" are still largely inconclusive.
+Evidence is still sparse and often conflicting however, some theories of the "first Americans" are still largely inconclusive.

 How we know what we know